Security Overview

 - container/network isolation

-See also Deployment models for the local-loopback default and Runtime overview for the runtime handshake and browser-config surfaces.
+See also Deployment models for the hosted-runtime deployment story and Runtime overview for the runtime handshake and browser-config surfaces.

 Upstream auth model